 - Awesome Moment of Crowning: Wrestle Kingdom 11 saw all members of the group hold championship gold: Naito successfully defended the IWGP Intercontinental Championship against Hiroshi Tanahashi.
-Evil, Bushi and Sanada dethroned David Finlay, Satoshi Kojima and Ricochet to become the NEVER Openweight 6-Man Tag champions and Takahashi defeated Kushida to obtain the IWGP Junior Heavyweight title.
+Evil, Bushi and Sanada dethroned David Finlay, Satoshi Kojima and Ricochet to become the NEVER Openweight 6-Man Tag champions, and Takahashi defeated Kushida to obtain the IWGP Junior Heavyweight title.
 Happened again at Wrestle Kingdom 13 and at Wrestle Kingdom 14.

 - Badass in a Nice Suit: Say what you will about them, but they do dress up nicely in the tuxedos and suits they wear to the ring.

 - Batter Up!: Sanada carries a baseball bat to the ring and is fond of using it to choke out people.
 Funny, considering his boss was a former baseball player.

 - Played even more straight with LIJ merch which Naito often wears: his baseball cap is often punctuated with a special pin-striped baseball jacket.

 - Blood Knight: Shingo Takagi brought a lot of his aggression from his work as Verser K's leader with him.